 Not protecting your joints

 Your body is like a well-oiled machine, but too much stress placed upon your joints might lead to injury.
-Strains, sprains, dislocations and arthritis can all result from a lack of joint care.
-These are most common in the weight-bearing joints, such as the knees, the ankles, shoulders, elbows and wrists.
+Strains, sprains, dislocations, and arthritis can all result from a lack of joint care.
+These are most common in the weight-bearing joints, such as the knees, the ankles, shoulders, elbows, and wrists.
 If you want to enjoy training to the fullest, you need to take proper care of your joints.

 Compression knee sleeves or wraps, serve to minimize the risk of severe injuries without interfering with your workout and reducing your mobility.
-Knee sleeves are especially designed to offer extra support and to protect against injuries.
+Knee sleeves are specially designed to offer extra support and to protect against injuries.
 They are particularly important for those who lift weights (or are into powerlifting) and for runners, who put a lot of pressure on their joints.
 Compression gear also offers you more stability as it improves your balance.

 Jumps in intensity bigger than needed

 When it comes to healthy habits, too much of a good thing can backfire, and that applies to exercise as well.
 Sudden large increases in a training volume, intensity, or both, can sometimes lead to disaster.

 Each time you decide to intensify your training, you need to strive for balance and keep in mind where you were a week before, to take it from there.